trevorswan11/CSDS233/HomeworkThree/README.txt

 BinarySearchTree:
-- Created a reset method to clear a tree of its children
+- Created a reset method to clear a tree of its children, results in a tree with only a specific root node
-- delete the printTree method before submission!!!
+- Used helper methods (specified in javadoc comments) to better execute more complex tree manipulations

 BinarySearchTreeMain
 - Each of the test cases are done in their own static methods